-Other Sources of Funds - sources of funding not related to deferred developer fee, owner capital contributions.
-Examples of Other Sources of Funds include, without limitation, grants from THDA, grants from local trust funds, and grants from philanthropic foundations.
-PILOT commitments from a local government will not be considered as Other Sources of Funds.
+Other Sources of Funds - sources of funding not related to deferred developer fee or owner capital contributions, or other permanent contributions that do not require repayment.
+Examples of Other Sources of Funds include, without limitation, grants from THDA or local governments, grants from local trust funds, and grants from philanthropic foundations.
+PILOT commitments from a local government, operating subsidies, uncommitted "soft pay" loans, and construction period income will not be considered as Other Sources of Funds.